 Outside the high season (June – August) some of the restaurants and clubs close down yet many others remain open.
 Therefore even in the depths of winter there are far more opportunities for accomodation, eating and entertainment in Palanga than in any other Lithuanian town of comparable size.

-The area between the sea and the Vytauto street has the most options for hotels, restaurants and entertainment.
+The area between the sea and Vytauto street has the most options for hotels, restaurants and entertainment.
 Each of the sea-access streets is different.
 Over-the-top Basanavičiaus is counterweighted by a calmer Jūratės and a tree-shaded Dariaus ir Girėno where classical music is played on the loudspeakers, as well as a cheaper and emptier Žvejų further north.

 In summer the hotels and B&Bs of Palanga are joined by a great number of Palanga inhabitants who offer accomodation in their homes.
 These “part-year businessmen” line up on all entrances to the town.
-The municipal efforts to replace this by western-style rental agencies have failed so far.
+The municipal efforts to replace this by Western-style rental agencies have failed so far.